Pedestrianism: Heel-to-toe rule

-Pedestrianism was first codified in the latter half of the 19th century, evolving into what became racewalking, while diverging from the long-distance cross country fell running, other track and field athletics, and recreational hiking or hillwalking.
-By the mid-19th century, competitors were often expected to extend their legs straight at least once in their stride and obey what was called the "fair heel and toe" rule.
-This rule, the source of modern racewalking, was a vague commandment that the toe of one foot could not leave the ground before the heel of the next foot touched down; however, rules were customary and changed with competition.
-Racers were usually allowed to jog in order to fend off cramps, and it was distance, not code, which determined gait for longer races.
-Newspaper reports suggest that "trotting" was common in events.
+Pedestrianism was first codified in the latter half of the 19th century, evolving into what became racewalking, while diverging from long-distance cross-country fell running, other track and field athletics, and recreational hiking or hillwalking.
+By the mid-19th century, competitors were often expected to extend their legs straight at least once in their stride and to obey what was called the 'fair heel and toe' rule.
+This rule—the source of modern racewalking—was a vague commandment that the toe of one foot could not leave the ground before the heel of the next foot touched down; however, rules were customary and changed with competition.
+Racers were usually allowed to jog in order to fend off cramps, and it was distance, not code, that determined gait for longer races.
+Newspaper reports suggest that 'trotting' was common in events.